NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Consistent Surge.md

 **Prerequisites** Nanite Surge
 * * *
 Your nanites are incredibly effective, capable of improving your body's efficiency regularly.
-You can use [[Feats/Nanite Surge|Nanite Surge]] with a frequency of once per 10 minutes, rather than once per hour.
+You can use [[Nanite Surge|Nanite Surge]] with a frequency of once per 10 minutes, rather than once per hour.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*